Metropolitan-Council/.github/PULL_REQUEST_TEMPLATE/public_repository_request.md

 ## Request details

-Please answer the questions in **bold** with sufficient detail.
+Please answer the following questions with sufficient detail.
 All sections must be filled out.

 ### Describe the purpose of the code